IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

 ## Introduction

 Firstly, Mostafazadeh et al. (2016) proposed ROCStories dataset, which is a collection of crowd-sourced complete five sentence stories through Amazon MTurk.
 With a theme, each Story follows a character through a fairly simple series of events to a conclusion.
 We usually call the first four sentences 'plot', and the last one 'ending'.
+To some degree, it can be an unlabeled source with no negative sample.
 The prompt to the crowd-sourcing is the following points:

 **The prompt of ROCStories**